skellis46/finger-pointing-moon/edit bin.md

 # edit bin

+The last 30 years have seen a large number of professional artists  entering the Academy (as students and teachers), as well as the growth of research-focused arts departments. the a rapidly growing meeting point or intersection between professional artists and the Academy.
+Their intersection

 - something here about broader significance of understanding practice-research? diversify epistemics.
 Why should it matter that this research is done.

 limits of understanding.